tidusjar/ombibot-1/README.md

 - `command` - one of "download" or "find" or "search" or "get" or "request"
 - `expression` - the movie you're searching for (TV support coming soon.)

+You can also send DMs to the bot, for your more embarassing requests.
+The DMs don't require the trigger word.

 ## Built With:

 [Slack Ruby Bot](https://github.com/dblock/slack-ruby-bot)